 In the Union page, you can append data from one or more datasets to an existing dataset.
 For example, if you have multiple datasets containing transactional data, such as log files, you can use the union operation to join daily or weekly slices of this data into a single dataset.

-In a union operation, the application attempts to match columns between multiple datasets.
+In a union operation, the Cloud Dataprep application attempts to match columns between multiple datasets.
 As needed, you can perform manual tweaks to the matching and decide which columns to include or exclude in the resulting dataset.

 - A union operation is different from a join operation.
 In a join operation, data from two datasets is brought together based on a defined primary key.
 The type of join determines the columns included in the output.
-For more information, see Join Page.
+For more information, see Join Panel.

-In the Transform Builder, enter
+In the Search panel, enter

-union in the Transformation textbox.
+union in the textbox.

 Figure: Union Page